alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Land Use Planning Harmonisation

 In May 2016, the new City of Parramatta LGA was created from parts of the former council areas of Auburn, Holroyd, Hornsby, Parramatta and The Hills.
-As a result, different planning controls currently apply to different parts of the LGA.
+As a result, different planning controls applied to different parts of the LGA.

-Council is reviewing the multiple land use plans that currently apply to different parts of the City of Parramatta Local Government Area (LGA).
-This work will create a single Local Environmental (LEP) and Development Control Plan (DCP) that will apply to the whole LGA.
-The Land Use Planning Harmonisation process will create a clear and more consistent set of planning controls for the whole LGA.
+Council reviewed the multiple land use plans that applied to different parts of the City of Parramatta Local Government Area (LGA) under the Land Use Planning Harmonisation process.
+The aim of this work was to create a single Local Environmental (LEP) and Development Control Plan (DCP) to apply to the whole LGA.
+The objective of the Land Use Planning Harmonisation process was to create a clear and more consistent set of planning controls for the whole LGA.

 Land Use Planning Harmonisation Discussion Paper